supameow/Solve-mysteries-through-SQL./case#005/solution.md

 where recipient_employee_id=99
 ```
 >sender_employee_id: 263

 Now chase all the content about this one for more clues
-In the witness_statement: checked, nothing.
+In the witness_statements: checked, nothing.
 In the email_logs: hmm, found something here.

 ```sql